 - A Day in the Limelight: The short story "Kendal" from the second volume of ''From A Certain Point of View" focuses on him.

 - Death by Irony: He witnessed Vader force-choke to death the previous commander General Cassio Tagge for failure and disrespect, yet failed to learn to avoid making similar mistakes, and so died the same way.

 - Death Glare: Gives one◊ to Captain Piett after Darth Vader orders them to Hoth.
 However, Piett is completely unfazed by it.

 - General Failure: Darth Vader considers him to be "as clumsy as he is stupid", and for good reason: he dismisses Captain Piett's ultimately correct lead on where the Rebels could be hiding, and botches an intended surprise bombardment on the Hoth base by mounting a more direct attack, giving the Rebels a chance to put up a defense and escape.
 Unsurprisingly, that last mistake leads to his death, and Piett is promoted to Admiral in his place.

 - It's Probably Nothing: Dismisses the clues that were sent by the probe droid that spotted the Rebel base on Hoth, even when it shows a freaking planetary shield generator.
 Vader then steps in and immediately sends the fleet to the Hoth system.

-- Killed Mid-Sentence: After the Rebels enact their shield (which proves crucial to them escaping Hoth) and Veers reports that to Vader (who then bad-mouths Ozzel to him before ordering him to set up the AT-ATs for a ground strike), Ozzel reports to Vader, and while speaking, he gets Force-choked by Vader.Ozzel: Lord Vader, the fleet has moved out of lightspeed and we're preparing to—Augh!
+- Killed Mid-Sentence: After the Rebels activate their shield (which proves crucial to them escaping Hoth) and Veers reports that to Vader (who then bad-mouths Ozzel to him before ordering him to set up the AT-ATs for a ground strike), Ozzel reports to Vader, and while speaking, he gets Force-choked by Vader.Ozzel: Lord Vader, the fleet has moved out of lightspeed and we're preparing to—Augh!